poult-lab/daily-word/english_words_ learning.md

+07.intentionally [ɪnˈtɛnʃənəli]

+[adv] I've never **intentionally** hurt anyone.

+"with intention; in an intentional manner"

-The levels of formality are, in descending order: *intentionally*, *deliberately*, and *on purpose*.
+> The levels of formality are, in descending order: *intentionally*, *deliberately*, and *on purpose*.
 If you look at published books and journals that have blank pages, you'll find some with printed statements "This page **intentionally** left blank".
 That's because it's the most formal and the most neutral.
 Yes, *deliberately* is a synonym that means *intentionally*, but it more often has a negative connotation than *intentionally* does (especially among high school students, at least that was true when I was in high school), although both words are used both positively and negatively, e.g., *That was {a deliberate / an intentional snub}* (negative use, and [Google Ngrams](http://books.google.com/ngrams/graph?content=intentional snub,deliberate snub&year_start=1800&year_end=2000&corpus=15&smoothing=3&share=) shows more frequent use of the former than the latter).
 Maybe that's merely because *deliberately* is more frequently used than *intentionally* is.
+>

-Wikipedia has an article on *[deliberate practice](http://en.wikipedia.org/wiki/Practice_(learning_method))*, however, which shows that word's very positive connotation.
+> Wikipedia has an article on *[deliberate practice](http://en.wikipedia.org/wiki/Practice_(learning_method))*, however, which shows that word's very positive connotation.
 There are also Web pages for *[intentional practice](http://www.wisdompage.com/practicing.html)* that show its equally positive connotation.
 [Google Ngrams](http://books.google.com/ngrams/graph?content=intentional practice,deliberate practice&year_start=1800&year_end=2000&corpus=15&smoothing=3&share=) shows that *deliberate practice* is more often used than *intentional practice*. *On purpose* is what children say for *intentionally* and *deliberately*, which is why it's the at the lowest level of formality of those three terms.
 They are not always interchangeable: register and context must be taken into account.
+>
+>
+>

-----------------below from chatGPT-----------------------------------------------------------
+> ----------------below from chatGPT-----------------------------------------------------------
+>

-"Deliberately," "intentionally," and "on purpose" are all adverbs that convey the idea of doing something with a specific intention or purpose.
+> "Deliberately," "intentionally," and "on purpose" are all adverbs that convey the idea of doing something with a specific intention or purpose.
 While they share a similar meaning, there are subtle differences in usage and emphasis.
+>

-1. Deliberately: This adverb emphasizes the careful consideration or thought that goes into an action.
+> Deliberately: This adverb emphasizes the careful consideration or thought that goes into an action.
 When someone does something deliberately, it implies that they have taken the time to think about the consequences or implications before acting.
 It suggests a level of premeditation or planning.
 For example:
+>

-   "He deliberately chose his words to avoid causing offense."
+> "He deliberately chose his words to avoid causing offense."
+>

-2. Intentionally: This adverb focuses on the intent behind an action.
+> Intentionally: This adverb focuses on the intent behind an action.
 When someone does something intentionally, it means they had a clear purpose or objective in mind while carrying out the action.
 It implies that the action was not accidental or unintentional.
 For example:
+>

-   "She intentionally left the party early because she had an early morning appointment."
+> "She intentionally left the party early because she had an early morning appointment."
+>

-3. On purpose: This adverb emphasizes the conscious decision to perform an action for a specific reason.
+> On purpose: This adverb emphasizes the conscious decision to perform an action for a specific reason.
 It indicates that the action was not accidental or incidental but was done deliberately for a particular purpose.
 For example:
+>

-   "He knocked over the vase on purpose to get attention."
+> "He knocked over the vase on purpose to get attention."
+>

-In summary, while "deliberately" emphasizes careful consideration, "intentionally" focuses on the intention, and "on purpose" highlights the conscious decision to carry out an action.
+> In summary, while "deliberately" emphasizes careful consideration, "intentionally" focuses on the intention, and "on purpose" highlights the conscious decision to carry out an action.
 They are often used interchangeably, but the choice of one over the other can depend on the context and the nuance you want to convey.

-07.pond  [pɒnd]  [pɑːnd]

-[noun] a fish pond. "a small area of still water, especially one that is artificial"
+>